-Influencing stakeholders: Persuade, trade, or compel has been added to your bookmarks.
+Influencing stakeholders: Persuade, trade, or compel has been saved

 New executives need to identify and map their strategy for influencing stakeholders in order to bring about change.
 Options range from friendly persuasion to the last resort—a power play.